Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 brew merge-homebrew --core
 ```

-Merging all the changes from upstream in one go is usually
+Merging all the changes from upstream in one go can make it
-undesirable since our build servers will time out.
+harder to keep track of all the active builds.
 Instead, attempt
 to only merge 8-10 modified formulae.

 `git log --oneline master..homebrew/master` will show a list of all